JD Gaming

 JD Gaming (JDG) is a Chinese professional esports organization based in Beijing.

 It has two League of Legends teams: a main roster, officially Beijing JDG Intel Esports Club, that competes in the League of Legends Pro League (LPL), the top-level league for the game in China, and an academy roster named Joy Dream that competes in the League of Legends Developmental League (LDL), China's secondary league.
-Both teams were formed on 20 May 2017 after e-commerce company JD.com acquired the LPL spot of the QG Reapers and the LSPL (now LDL) spot of Now or Never.
+Both teams were formed on 20 May 2017 after e-commerce company JD.com acquired the LPL spot of the QG Reapers and the LSPL (now LDL) spot of the esports team Now or Never.

 JD Gaming is also a Valorant's franchising partner and competing in VCT China.
 It had an all-female League of Legends team and an Overwatch team, both of which saw only minor success and were disbanded.